 That doesn’t sound amazingly appealing either, does it?
 Nothing I’ve mentioned here would sound even remotely appealing to a reasonable person, as opposed to the sort of masochist who makes things difficult for himself in order to prove how serious he or she is.
 (Moi?)
 Thinking about everything in terms of how I’m going to teach it to students (possibly across a language barrier) is making me keenly aware of what a vast chain of small and irritating obstacles I’ve had to overcome to be able to do the sort of research that I now do.
 Having overcome those obstacles, I keep clambering forward along the chain of new obstacles because, having come this far, I can hardly give up.
 But my students are somehow going to have to leap the whole lot in a single bound.
 Which means that I’m going to somehow have to coach them to do that.

 The trouble with anything code-related and open source (which includes not only RStudio, but also Jupyter, Vim, Emacs, and R itself and all its packages) is the implicit assumption that anyone worthy of using it is a software engineer at heart.
-The result is that nothing that works properly is easy to use and that nothing that is easy to use works properly – and that an awful lot of things barely work at all and are monstrously difficult to interact with (in addition to being woefully under-documented to boot).
+The result is that nothing that works properly is easy to use and nothing that is easy to use works properly – and that an awful lot of things barely work at all and are monstrously difficult to interact with (in addition to being woefully under-documented to boot).
 But that apparently doesn’t matter, because – as a software engineer at heart – you will happily solve the problems that arise by yourself (because obviously, you have nothing better to do this week).
 And if not, then I suggest that you ask for your money back (ha ha, very amusing).

 I’ll tolerate this crud when it’s just me and my research, but when you’re teaching a class, it’s a very different matter.
 If I’ve got 20 students trying to follow along with me, but every two minutes, somebody’s IDE stops working for no apparent reason, then what am I supposed to do?
 (Protip: saying ‘I suggest that you ask for your money back’ is a really bad idea when the person that you’re talking to is paying your employer for the privilege.
 Furthermore: regularly interrupting a class to sort out problems on individual students’ computers could be an equally bad idea when all the other students who are sitting around waiting for the class to resume are also paying your employer for the privilege.)